JohnVance1/GDD2Game2/README.md

 #### References

-Pease add a short description of how this is relevant to your game (mechanic, art, theme, etc.).
+Please add a short description of how this is relevant to your game (mechanic, art, theme, etc.).
 There is no limit to how many references you can have.

 1.  https://www.youtube.com/watch?v=6kVjVYSHZ4U&t=73s
     -  Parody horror movie with minor slapstick comedy where the thing to be feared is over the top but still acts as if it were a normal horror character.